 TRY LATISSE FOR FULLER EYELASHES

 Would you like to experience Latisse for yourself?
 Book an appointment with us and ask if Latisse is right for you.

 What is latissE?

 Latisse is a simple at-home lash growth treatment that you can apply yourself.
 This treatment is not makeup; it’s a real medical treatment, and as such, is only available by prescription.

 Some people choose to have eyelash extensions applied; giving them the illusion of longer, fuller lashes.
 These extensions (usually made of nylon, silk, or mink) are individually glued to your eyelashes.
 Many people choose this solution because it only takes only an hour or two; however, it can be hazardous to your eye health.

 Although eyelash technicians are usually trained in the application process, Canada does not have any regulations dictating who is or isn’t qualified to apply lashes, or what products they can or can’t use.
 As a result, your eye is vulnerable to potentially unpracticed hands and infection.

-On top of that, Latiess isn’t artificial; it enhances your own lashes by stimulating your body’s natural growth process.
+On top of that, Latisse isn’t artificial; it enhances your own lashes by stimulating your body’s natural growth process.
 As a result, you’re left with longer, darker, and more natural-looking lashes because they are natural!

 Your eyelashes go through a natural growth cycle; they sprout, they grow to a certain length and thickness, they remain the same size for a while, and then they eventually fall out.

-Using one of the disposable applicators that came with your Latiess, gently dab the solution on the very base of your eyelashes on your top eyelid only.
+Using one of the disposable applicators that came with your Latisse, gently dab the solution on the very base of your eyelashes on your top eyelid only.
 As you blink, the solution will disperse itself evenly, coating your bottom lashes as well as your top lashes.